Are you a high school student considering doing forensics in college?

 Do I have to audition to be on the Gustavus Forensics Team?
 Are there scholarships available?

 You do not have to to audition in order to be part of the team, and yes, there are speech and debate scholarships available.
 Follow this link for more information about the speech and debate scholarship.

 What are college tournaments like?

-College tournaments fall under two catagories.
-Some are considered a "swing", which is two seperate tournaments (often hosted by different schools) within the same weekend.
+College tournaments fall under two categories.
+Some are considered a "swing", which is two separate tournaments (often hosted by different schools) within the same weekend.
 There are also tournaments that run over the course of two days, but are only one tournament (one awards ceremony, etc).
 Some tournaments are two-flight two-round, meaning that you perform each event twice and there are two groups of events.
 There are also tournaments with three rounds, which have either 3 flights or two flights.
-Other than that, they are almost exactly the same as high school speech
+Other than that, they are almost exactly the same as high school speech.